Woutitit/woutitit.github.io/articles/how-to-use-a-compressor.md

 Try to listen to and look at your waveform to determine this one and mainly look at the dynamic range.
 Look at the dynamic range of the sudden peaks, usually synonymous with transients, compared to the body.
 Then also look at the dynamic range of the body compared to the body/tail of the sound.

+// Say a bit more why

+### Step 3: Compressing

+presence but not punch also context of mix cuz without any trakcs you won't hear/feel a need to add more transients as drum only thing playing
 Often, for a lot of sounds, you may have two compressors in serial.

-### Step 3: Compressing
+One that takes care of the peaks, the other that takes care of the sustain/fatness.7

+## Relevant articles
+- Compression, limiting, clipping